 Lists of local licensed bail bond agencies are posted in each jail cell, as well as in the Police Department lobby and the hallway outside the jail, outside the jail visitor's entrance.
 You can also look in the local telephone directory (or search the Internet) under "bail bond services".

 What is the next step after being released from jail on a bail bond or a notice to appear in court?

 The arrestee will be given a bail receipt or a notice to appear with court appearance information at the bottom.
 Please retain this notice and appear in court at the scheduled date and time.
 There will be no further notification from the court.
 If the arrestee does not appear in court as scheduled, the court may issue an arrest warrant for failure to appear.

 How do I find out about someone's status if they have been transferred to the Placer County Jail in Auburn?

-You can view the Placer County Jail's in-custody roster, which includes visitation, charges and bail information, here.
+You can call the Placer County Jail at (530) 745-8500, or view the Placer County Jail's in-custody roster, which includes visitation, charges and bail information, here.

 What happens at an arraignment?